How to Raise Kids Who Aren’t Assholes

 How to Raise Kids Who Aren’t Assholes, which is now being translated into seven languages, is a deeply researched evidence-based primer that provides a fresh and often surprising perspective on parenting issues.
-It’s a clear, actionable, sometimes humorous (but always science-based) guide for parents on how to shape their kids into honest, kind, generous, confident, independent, and resilient kids — kids who just might save the world one day.
+It’s a clear, actionable, sometimes humorous (but always science-based) guide for parents on how to shape their kids into honest, kind, generous, confident, independent, and resilient people. . . who just might save the world one day.

 “It’s one thing to say you don’t want your kid to be an asshole.
 This book gives you data-driven, research-based tools to actually achieve it.”

 – Emily Oster, PhD, author of Cribsheet and Expecting Better

 “A smart, engaging, honest, and surprisingly useful read about how to nurture decency and generosity.”

 – Adam Grant, author of Think Again

 “Wenner Moyer crafts a winning guide for parents who wish to build a ‘better, fairer, stronger world.’
 This delightful mix of strategy and humor shouldn’t be missed.”

 – Publisher’s Weekly, Starred review

 TUES, JAN 11 / 7PM EST